Critical Analysis: Core & Main (NYSE:CNM) & Greenlane (NASDAQ:GNLN)

 |3.00

-This table compares Greenlane and Core & Main’s top-line revenue, earnings per share and valuation.
+This table compares Core & Main and Greenlane’s top-line revenue, earnings per share and valuation.

 |Gross Revenue